Canning Cherry Pie Filling – easy water bath method

 Sharon standing on top of a ladder and pointing to a cherry on the tree.

-Me, being silly with our brand new tree.
+Me, being silly with our brand new cherry trees.
 The birds ate all of what we got that first year.

 Print Recipe